Newpaw/ctrlAI/README.md

 # CtrlAI

-A Windows application designed to launch upon pressing specific key combinations (e.g., ctrl+shift+t).
+A Windows application designed to launch upon pressing specific key combinations (e.g., Alt+t).
 The application captures text inputs through commands like Ctrl+c, allowing users to edit the text before sending it to LiteLLM for processing.
 Once a response is received, the application displays the output, providing users with further editing capabilities and the option to copy the final text.

+## Project Overview

+This document outlines the plan for developing a Windows application designed to launch upon pressing specific key combinations (e.g., Alt+t).
+The application will capture text inputs through commands like Ctrl+c, allowing users to edit the text before sending it to LiteLLM for processing.
+Once a response is received, the application will display the output, providing users with further editing capabilities and the option to copy the final text.

 ## Features

-- Launch with a keyboard shortcut (default: ctrl+shift+t)
+- Launch with a keyboard shortcut (default: Alt+t)
 - Capture text from clipboard
 - Edit text before sending to LiteLLM
 - View and edit LiteLLM responses